mlrun/mlrun/docs/monitoring/index.md

 Each unique combination of runtime function (a deployed Nuclio function) and model has an endpoint and a corresponding {py:meth}`model endpoint <mlrun.model_monitoring.api.get_or_create_model_endpoint>`.
 All model monitoring endpoints are presented in the UI with information about the actual inference, including data on the inputs, outputs, and results.
 The Model Endpoints tab presents the overall metrics.
 From there you can select an endpoint and view the Overview, Features Analysis, and the Metrics tabs.
 Metrics are grouped under their applications.
-After you select the metrics and the timeframe, you get a hostogram showing the number of occurrencea/values range, and a timeline graph of the metric and the threshold.
+After you select the metrics and the timeframe, you get a histogram showing the number of occurrences/values range, and a timeline graph of the metric and the threshold.
 Any alerts are shown in the upper-right corner of the metrics box.
 For example:

 <img src="../_static/images/mm_metrics.png" width="700" >